blinkinput/blinkinput-react-native/README.md

 - [Generate](https://microblink.com/login?url=/customer/generatedemolicence) a **free demo license key** to start using the SDK in your app (registration required)

-- Get information about pricing and licensing of [BlinkInput](https://microblink.com/blinkinput)
+- Get the product and licensing of [BlinkInput](https://microblink.com/products/blinkinput)

 ## React Native Version